Semi-continuity of Oseledets flags and Pesin sets with exponentially small tails: Lyapunov exponents and Oseledets subspaces

 \bs

-In the next theorem the assumption that the Oseledets spaces $E_i(x)$ depend upper semi-continuously on $x$ is essential.
+In the next theorem the assumption that the Oseledets flags $F_j(x)$ depend upper semi-continuously on $x$ is essential.
 As the counterexamples in section A in \cite{GS} show, such a statement cannot be true without additional assumptions.

 \bs